softark/yii2-mb-captcha/README.md

 2. **toggleLinkLabel (*)** @var string

-	The label of the type toggle link.
+	The label of the type toggling link.
 Defaults to "かな/abc" ("Japanese Hirakana/lower-case alphabet").

 	You may want to change this label when you use non-Japanese characters.